glotzerlab/signac-docs/docs/source/jobs.rst

 .. tip::

      Use the :py:meth:`Job.document.get` method to return ``None`` or another specified default value for missing values.
-This works exactly like with python's `built-in dictionaries <https://docs.python.org/3/library/stdtypes.html#dict.get>`_.
+     This works exactly like with Python's built-in dictionaries (see :py:meth:`dict.get`).

 Use cases for the **job document** include, but are not limited to: